xpack-dev-tools/arm-none-eabi-gcc-xpack/README-MAINTAINER.md

 xpm run build-develop-debug --config darwin-x64 -C ~/Work/xpack-dev-tools/arm-none-eabi-gcc-xpack.git
 ```

-The build takes about 1h30 (without multilibs).
+The build takes about 1h30 (without multi-libs).

 When functional, push the `xpack-develop` branch to GitHub.